Time Card Calculator

 How Overtime Is Calculated

-Regular Hours = sum of min(Daily Hours, 8) for each day
+Regular = sum of min(Daily Hours, 8) across all days

 • Regular Pay = Regular Hours × Hourly Rate